alishker/BabyNameGenerator/README.md

 # BabyNameGenerator
 Baby Name Generator API.
-I Used REST API to pick names from diffrent countries randomly considering gender, amount/size of the name etc.
+I Used REST API to pick names from diffrent countries randomly(only countries that are listed in Api list) considering gender, amount/size of the name etc.
 TECHNOLOGIES USED:
   JAVASCRIPT:
     *AJAX